 With the above table, you can see that it’s perfectly possible to use a free newsletter creator for your small business needs, at least up to a certain point, depending on how big your dreams (a.k.a. contact lists) become.

 As its name suggests, MailerLite’s focus is on delivering a simple, no-frills email marketing service.
 The result is an easy-to-use newsletter tool with some surprisingly useful features (think landing pages, forms, and marketing automation).
 And their ‘Free Forever’ plan gives you access to most – but not all – of their features.

-What we liked: Their tool is super intuitive, so even if you’re an email marketing novice, you’ll have no problem getting campaigns up and running.
-And as long as you have less than 1,000 subscribers, you can send unlimited emails, and even set up automations and landing pages for free.
+What we liked: This free emailer is super intuitive, so even if you’re an email marketing novice, you’ll have no problem getting campaigns up and running.
+And as long as you have less than 1,000 subscribers, you can send 12,000 emails a month, and even set up single-trigger automation workflows and landing pages for free.

 Who is the free plan suited to?
 We think MailerLite is one of the best free email marketing services around.
-But we think it’s especially handy for budget-conscious businesses looking for an easy, all-in-one solution for their inbound marketing.
+But we think it’s especially handy for budget-conscious small businesses looking for an easy, all-in-one solution for their inbound marketing.

 Free trial: www.mailerlite.com